Onchainmetrics/Onchainmetrics/README.md

 # 👋 Hi, I'm @onchainmetrics

-🔍 Web3 Data Scientist & Blockchain Analytics Developer
+🔍 Blockchain Analytics Developer & Data Engineer

 💡 Passionate about transforming on-chain data into actionable insights and building applications that bridge the gap between blockchain data and user experience.